SurataHiya/Bug-Report/README.md

 # Bug-Report
-Bug report is created on this  website
+Bug report is created on this  website for the very first time.
 Url : "https://wpastra.com/website-templates/ "

 Report is created on jira, trello, click up by demonstrating attachments of issue.